freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description-v1.md

 - **`BodyText` property** – exposes the shadow string body field set when `FWebResponse` is `nil`.
 - **`CSContentType` property** – exposes the shadow content‑type field for the same reason.
 - **`Clear` procedure** – resets `FStatus`, `FContent`, `FContentType`, `FContentStream`, clears `FCustomHeaders`, and sets shadow fields to their defaults, mirroring the request‑side pooling contract.
+- **Known limitation:** `FCustomHeaders` is a `TDictionary<string,string>` (Delphi), which stores one value per key.
+Multiple `AddHeader('Set-Cookie', ...)` calls will keep only the last value.
+Applications requiring multiple cookies in one response should compose them into a single header value for now.

 #### 3. `Horse.Provider.Abstract.pas`